 Current contraceptive usage in the UK

-- 25% of women use the combined oral contraceptive pill (COCP).
+- 25% of women use the combined oral contraceptive (COC) pill.

 - 25% of women rely on male condom use.

-- In women aged 18-29 years, similar numbers of women use the COCP as they do condoms (the most frequent methods).
+- In women aged 18-29 years, similar numbers of women use the COC pill as they do condoms (the most frequent methods).

-- Approximately one third of women under 18 years of age use contraceptives - half using condoms and half taking the COCP.
+- Approximately one third of women aged 16-19 years use contraceptives - half using condoms and half taking the COC pill.

 - A woman or partner has been sterilised in 17% of reported use.